stride3d/stride-docs/en/manual/graphics/post-effects/color-transforms/custom-color-transforms.md

     For example, the code below creates the class `MyColorTransform`, which uses the shader and supplies a value for the color `MyColor` (defined in the shader).

     ```cs
-    using Xenko.Core;
+    using Stride.Core;
-    using Xenko.Core.Mathematics;
+    using Stride.Core.Mathematics;
-    using Xenko.Rendering;
+    using Stride.Rendering;
-    using Xenko.Rendering.Images;
+    using Stride.Rendering.Images;

     namespace MyGame
     {